 Together we will be writing a Neighbourhood Plan for Grafton, thinking about changes that we can make together over the next 5 to 10 years.
 The work on Neighbourhood plan will create a kind of central blueprint for our work as a Council – this will lead to individual actions that will follow the usual planning processes.

-To kick things off, we held a meeting open to all residents where gathered your ideas and thoughts on the topics below, which we called our “Vision Meeting” and was run with Parish Council Members.
-During the meeting we explained the approach we will follow and how we will take your ideas and recommendations into account.
+To kick things off, we held a meeting open to all residents where gathered ideas and thoughts, which we called our “Vision Meeting” and was run with Parish Council Members.
+During the meeting we explained the approach we will follow and how we will take your ideas and recommendations into account – the discussion followed the broad topics shown below.
+This was followed by a Community Survey which gathered general feedback and on a number of topics highlighted in the vision meeting.

 |Topic||What have we done|